Keneila/startup/notes.md

 ## AWS

 My IP address is: 174.129.219.132
-Launching my AMI I was able to visit the page without issues, and created an elastic IP. ssh -i Documents/cs260/CS260Server.pem ubuntu@174.129.219.132
+Launching my AMI I was able to visit the page without issues, and created an elastic IP.

 ## Caddy